 But what I’ve never understood is why most antique clock faces with Roman numerals use IX for 9 but IIII for 4.

-PICTO almost 13 years ago
+PICTO about 13 years ago

 Your avatar tells me that you spelled the last word in your post wrong.
 I believe the correct spelling should be Canadien.